FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-refactor-react-es2015.md

 ## Learning Objectives

-- Learn to use the ES2015 syntax for creating React applications.
+- Use the ES2015 syntax for creating React applications.

 ---